waltonjones/ab3_sensitivity/Figure_3_NPFR_is_expressed__.md

 Figure 3.
-NPFR is expressed in Or22a neurons and is involved in sensitizing Or22a neurons after eclosion
+NPFR is expressed in Or22a neurons and is involved in sensitizing Or22a neurons

 The quantification of the electrophysiological SSR of Or22a neurons for the sensitivity to ethyl butyrate 10-6, 10-5 (v/v) in NPFR-downregulated flies (A, B, C).
 The quantification of the age day-dependent sensitivity of Or22a neurons to EB 10-6 (v/v) in the early adult stage of the NPFR mutant and the control flies (D).
 (A-D. n≥6, Error bars: 95% CI, statistics: 2-way ANOVA, ***P ≤ 0.001)